 Secondary Science News

 It has been a busy and successful start to the year in Secondary Science.
-We have been pleased to welcome two new teaching members of staff to the department and also our very first Y12 A-Level cohort.
-Meanwhile the students from Y7 to Y11 have settled back into the full swing of school, with a lot going on across all year groups.
+We have been pleased to welcome two new teaching members of staff to the department and also our very first Year 13 A-Level cohort.
+We have celebrated the achievements of last years Year 11 students with some excellent IGCSE results in Science.
+Meanwhile the students from Year 7 to Year 13 have settled back into the full swing of school, with lots going on across all year groups.

-Over this first half term, Year 7 are beginning their Science journey by developing some investigation skills in the context of Forensics.
-Year 8 students will be looking at the concepts of Matter and Change as they explore acids, metals, materials and reactions and then Systems, Structure & Function in the context of our bodies and how they work together to keep us healthy.
+Over this first half term, Year 7 are beginning their Science journey by developing some investigation skills and learning to work safely in the laboratories through learning about Matter, Particles and Separating.
+Year 8 students will be looking at the concepts of Matter and Change as they explore acids, metals, materials and reactions and then at Systems, Structure & Function in the context of our bodies and how they work together to keep us healthy.

 Year 9 topics act as a bridge between KS3 Science and the start of their IGCSE courses.
-Year 9 will be rotating through Biology, Physics and Chemistry, with different teacher for each.
-The topics they are currently studying involve consolidating their KS3 knowledge and extending key ideas and skills, through student led investigation opportunities.
-This will give them a secure understanding and developing skill set to ensure a successful start to the IGCSE courses.
+They are currently looking at global food supplies with a focus on photosynthesis and plants as an international food resource.
+They are consolidating and extending their KS3 knowledge and key skills, through some opportunities for student led investigation.
+This will give them a secure understanding and a developing skill set to ensure a successful start to the IGCSE courses.
 Our current Year 9 students will begin the IGCSE courses shortly after Chinese New Year in February this year.

-And finally, we wish to congratulate some excellent results achieved by last year’s Year 11 students in their Science IGCSEs.
-Most importantly there were many examples of outstanding achievement from various students, with many exceeding their target grades and showing excellent progress on the grades achieved in their Mock examinations; this is a true credit to their hard work and focus and we wish them all the best of luck for their next steps.
+Finally, we wish to congratulate some excellent results achieved by last year’s students in their Science IGCSEs.
+Most importantly there were many examples of outstanding achievement from various students, with many exceeding their target grades significantly and showing excellent progress on the grades achieved in their Mock examinations; this is a true credit to their hard work and focus and we wish them all the best of luck for their next steps.